PostgreSQL Average

 In this PostgreSQL tutorial, I will show you how to use the PostgreSQL Average Count to compute the average value of the given set of values or columns.

-You will learn how to use the AVG() function with HAVING, GROUP BY clause, and DISTINCT operator.
+You will learn how to use the AVG() function with the HAVINGGROUP BY clause, and the DISTINCT operator.
 Additionally, you will understand how to deal with null values while computing the average using the AVG() function.

 The AVG() of PostgreSQL is an aggregate function that returns the average value of the given set.
-This set can be collection values or numeric columns.
-If you don’t know “What is average?”, then let me define the average for you.
+This set can be a collection of values or numeric columns.
+If you don’t know what the average is, then let me define it for you.

-The average is a single value that is obtained by adding the list of numbers and dividing those numbers by the count or number of values or elements that exist in that list.
+The average is a single value obtained by adding the numbers in a list and dividing the sum by the count, or the number of values or elements, in that list.
 In other words, if you have a list of numbers like (1,2,3) then find the average of these numbers.

-You will first add all the numbers (1+2+3) which is equal to 6 and divide this number by a number of elements in the list such as a list containing 3 elements or numbers, so divide 6 by 3, and you get 2 as the average number.
+You will first add all the numbers (1 + 2 + 3), which equals 6.
+Then, divide this sum by the number of elements in the list, such as a list containing three elements or numbers.
+For example, if the list contains three elements, divide 6 by 3, and you get two as the average.

-So sometimes while performing some data analysis on the database, you might need to find the average value and at that time AVG() function will be very helpful.
+Sometimes, when performing data analysis on the database, you may need to find the average value, and in such cases, the AVG() function is invaluable.

 The syntax of the AVG() function is given below.